anonymin/thinkful-vday/readme.md

 #### Button

-Finally, let's create a button that links to a video:
+Let's create a button that links to a video:

 ```html
 <div>click here to get your present<div>